karinayap/karinayap.github.io/_posts/2025-06-01-AmRiver-Rafting.md

 ---
 layout: outdoors

-title: Yosemite National Park - Lost Canyon and Bunnell Cascade (May 2025)
+title: Whitewater Rafting on the Middle Fork of the American River (May 2025)
-short_title: May 2025 - Yosemite's Lost Canyon
+short_title: May 2025 - American River Whitewater Rafting
 tagline: Where you end up going when you can't get a permit to stay at the Little Yosemite Valley High Sierra Camp.
 thumbnail: /assets/images/2025-backpacking/2025-05-Yosemite-LYV/LYV-thumbnail.jpg
-x: 13 miles total (7.5 miles one-way)
+x: 18 miles
-type: Out-and-back
+type: Point-to-point raftitng trip
-z: 2,575 ft- starts at about 4,000 feet and peaks at about 6,300 feet.
+z: 2,575 ft
-triplength: 2 days
+triplength: 2 days - camped by the launch point on the first day, and rafted the second day.
-permit: Wilderness permit, for Happy Isles (Past LYV) - reserved through Recreation.gov
+permit: No permit, but book through a good outfitter.
+I love "https://www.americanwhitewater.com/"
 highlights: Valley views, waterfalls, rivers
 season: Late spring
 main_exclude: true